exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Example Applications

 The exa-AMD workflow is equally applicable to a wide range of materials and other target properties.
-For demonstration, in the Na-B-C system, the user again simply specifies the three desired elements. exa-AMD then systematically explores all possibilities generated by template substitution, screens stable candidates by ML, and refines selected compound energies and properties by DFT calculations.
-The outputs include both updated convex hulls (for phase stability visualization) and, if desired, relaxed structure information for experimental synthesis or further theoretical study.
-Fig.~\ref{fig:NaBC-hull} shows a sample output for Na-B-C. The discovery of quaternary systems and more complex systems can be pursued using the same high-throughput approach.
+For demonstration, the Na-B-C system provides a clear example of the framework's power in a complex chemical space (Fig.~\ref{fig:NaBC-hull-comparison}).
+The user again simply specifies the three desired elements. exa-AMD then systematically explores all possibilities generated by template substitution, screens stable candidates using ML models, and refines selected compound energies and properties by DFT calculations.
+The outputs include both updated convex hulls (for phase stability visualization) and, if desired, relaxed structure information for experimental synthesis or further theoretical study. exa-AMD revised the known thermodynamic landscape for this system, and discovered 11 new metastable Na-B-C phases (within the $0.1$ eV/atom threshold above the hull).
+The ability to efficiently sample and optimize structures across this ternary space allows us to pinpoint compounds that may possess desirable properties for applications such as energy storage or high-hardness materials.

-This modular, scalable, and element-agnostic strategy allows exa-AMD users to efficiently perform reliable high-throughput discovery campaigns for virtually any combination of elements, fulfilling a critical need for rapid, reproducible computational materials design.